El alma no tiene color: Plot

 Ana Luisa poisons Lisandro's heart, making her see that if Guadalupe stays with the baby, Luis Diego will be the only father figure she will have, so that Lisandro obtains sole custody of Estrellita.
-However, Ana Luisa is not willing to be the mother of a black girl, so with the help of Luis Diego, her mother, Begoña Roldán, and Lisandro's ex-girlfriend, kidnap the girl and abandon her in the United States.
+However, Ana Luisa is not willing to be the mother of a black girl, so with the help of Luis Diego, her mother, Begoña Roldán, and Lisandro's ex-girlfriend, kidnap the girl and abandon her in Mexico City.

 Before long, Sara finds the girl and decides to adopt her without knowing that she is her niece.
-When she informs Rodrigo, Lisandro's cousin, that she found a girl of color, she tells Lisandro about the find, and Lisandro decides to go to the United States without telling Guadalupe the truth about her daughter.
+When she informs Rodrigo, Lisandro's cousin, that she found a girl of color, she tells Lisandro about the find, and Lisandro decides to go to Mexico City without telling Guadalupe the truth about her daughter.

+Ana Luisa poisons Lisandro's heart some more to the point that he agrees to marry her, and they move to New York City to start a new life.

-Time passes and Lisandro returns to Mexico, meets Guadalupe and asks him why he did not want to know anything about the girl, and they discover that it was all a plan by Ana Luisa and Begoña to separate them.
+Time passes and Lisandro returns to Monterrey, reencounters Guadalupe, and asks him why he did not want to know anything about the girl, and they discover that it was all a plan by Ana Luisa and Begoña to separate them.
 The two reconcile and form a beautiful family, but he dies in a plane crash soon after.
 Guadalupe goes crazy and is admitted to a psychiatric hospital.
 It is there that she meets her true love, Víctor Manuel.

-Ana Luisa changes her name to Sandra Bracho and assassinates the doctor who attends Guadalupe, Luis Diego and Gonzalo, her accomplice.
+Ana Luisa changes her name to Sandra Bracho and murders Diana, the director of the mental institution where Guadalupe was treated; Luis Diego; and Gonzalo, her accomplice.
+Guadalupe is framed in the death of Diana and imprisoned (exculpatory evidence eventually gets her released).

 However, seeing that the police are after her, she seeks help from Alina, Lisandro's mother.
 Ana Luisa tries to steal Alina's jewelry, but Alina shoots her and leaves her seriously injured.
 In the hospital, knowing that she will go to prison, Ana Luisa takes off her artificial respirator, causing her own death.